wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/managing-the-risks-from-obsolete-products.md

 When products become obsolete, you'll need to trade off the risks from continuing to use them with the costs of replacing or upgrading them.

-Naturally, the NCSC would recommend upgrading instead of continuing at risk, but we recognise that this is not always feasible.
+Naturally, the BCSF would recommend upgrading instead of continuing at risk, but we recognize that this is not always feasible.
 If you decide to continue at risk in the short term, you should revisit this decision regularly, account for new threats and vulnerabilities that might have emerged, and reassess your risk appetite.

-If you decide it's time to upgrade your applications, where possible consider moving to [Software-as-a-Service products](https://www.ncsc.gov.uk/collection/saas-security).
-Taking advantage of [cloud products](https://www.ncsc.gov.uk/collection/cloud-security) means much of the security risk from outdated software is managed for you.
-If you decide to accept the risk of using obsolete systems and software, the following recommendations will help you minimise that risk.
+If you decide it's time to upgrade your applications, where possible consider moving to [Software-as-a-Service products](/bronze-controls/saas-security).
+Taking advantage of [cloud products](/silver-training) means much of the security risk from outdated software is managed for you.
+If you decide to accept the risk of using obsolete systems and software, the following recommendations will help you minimize that risk.

 ### **Choosing new hardware**

-When [choosing new hardware or licensing new software](https://www.ncsc.gov.uk/collection/mobile-device-guidance/choosing-devices), always consider the support lifetime of the product.
+When [choosing new hardware or licensing new software](/bronze-training/mobile-device-guidance/choosing-devices), always consider the support lifetime of the product.
 This will help you ensure that your systems remain supported for as long as possible.

 ---